metaplex-foundation/docs/docs/airdrops/create-gumdrop.md

 ## Closing a Gumdrop

 When the gumdrop is finished, the master edition can be reclaimed by closing the gumdrop.
 Currently, the small portion of rent used to store the Gumdrop state is also redeemed but please do not rely on this behavior!

 The command to close it is:

 ```
-ts-node gumdrop-cli.ts close -e devnet --base <keypair that was created on gumdrop create> --keypair <your initial keypair>
+ts-node gumdrop-cli.ts close \
+  --base <keypair that was created on gumdrop create> \
+  --keypair <your initial keypair> \
+  --claim-integration <creation --claim-integration> \
+  --<corresponding claim integration flag>
 ```

+We pass additional information about the claim integration to revoke authority or transfer back tokens, etc.

 NB: somewhat obviously, recipients will no longer be able to redeem the Gumdrop after it is closed.